 Heat advisory issued for several areas

-The Meteorology Department has issued a Warm Weather Advisory for the North-Central and Eastern provinces, and the Monaragala and Hambantota districts.
+The Meteorology Department has issued a Warm Weather Advisory for North-central and Eastern provinces, Jaffna, Kilinochchi, Mullaitivu, Vavuniya, Monaragala and Hambantota districts.

-It states that the heat index — the temperature felt by the human body — is likely to increase to the ‘Caution level’ in some areas of the North-Central and Eastern provinces, and the Monaragala and Hambantota districts.
+It states that the heat index — the temperature felt by the human body — is likely to increase to the ‘Caution level’ at some places in North-central and Eastern provinces, and in Jaffna, Kilinochchi, Mullaitivu, Vavuniya, Monaragala and Hambantota districts.

 As per the advisory, under the ‘Caution’ level of temperature, fatigue is possible with prolonged exposure and activity, while continuing activity could result in heat cramps.